Internationalization

 The plan of activities

-Within the framework of the first two years of the KA121 action financed by the EU through the Erasmus+ National Agency INDIRE, the Liceo Scientifico Angelo Messedaglia completed the following activities:
+Within the framework of the first three years of the KA121 action financed by the EU through the Erasmus+ National Agency INDIRE, the Liceo Scientifico Angelo Messedaglia successfully implemented the following activities:

-• 10 teachers in job shadowing activities in France, in Germany and in Spain with the aim of shadowing and observing other lecturers in practical day-to-day work situations in the host organisation in order to improve their teaching methods, exchange good practices, develop new knowledge and skills, stimulate comparison and develop critical thinking.
+10 teachers have had a job shadowing experience abroad with the aim of shadowing and observing other lecturers in practical day-to-day work situations in the host organisation in order to improve their teaching methods, exchange good practices, develop new knowledge and skills, stimulate comparison and develop critical thinking.

 Starting from these practices, it is deemed appropriate to proceed with the drafting of a Plan of Activities for each school year to be submitted annually to the Board of Teachers for its approval.